f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 <h3>4: Horizontal sync</h3>

-Use this button to toggle horizontal synchronization processing.
+Check/uncheck this box to toggle horizontal synchronization processing.

 <h3>5: Vertical sync</h3>

-Use this button to toggle vertical synchronization processing.
+Check/uncheck this box to toggle vertical synchronization processing.

-<h3>6: Half image</h3>
+<h3>6: Half frames</h3>

-Use this button to disable (on) or enable interlacing of the two half images (off).
+Check this box to render only half of the frames for slow processors.

 <h3>7: Reset defaults</h3>